Mission

 Nancy Solomon

 received her M.A. degree in American Studies & Folklife Studies from George Washington University.
-She is the Executive Director of Long Island Traditions.
+She is the Founding Director of Long Island Traditions.
 Solomon is the author of Boat Building and Boat Yards of Long Island: A Tribute to Tradition, On the Bay: Bay Houses & Maritime Culture of Long Island, West Meadow Beach: A Portrait of a Long Island Beach Community and Traditional Architecture of Long Island: A Teacher Resource Guide.
 She is a columnist for Voices published by New York Folklore and the Encyclopedia of American Studies Online.
 She is the curator of “Waterfront Heroes,” “In Harm’s Way” “Freeport Waters” along Freeport’s Nautical Mile, co-curator of “From Shore to Shore: Boat Builders and Boatyards of Long Island and Westchester”, and curator of “Sandy Shores: The creation of Jones Beach”, an outdoor permanent exhibit at Jones Beach.
 She was the primary advisor to filmmaker Glenn Gebhard 1994 documentary “Baymen” and the 2020 film “A World Within a World: Bay Houses of Long Island” which aired on PBS.
 She was the historic preservation consultant to the Village of Great Neck Plaza and the the Village of Rockville Centre, and the maritime culture consultant to the South Shore Estuary Reserve.
 Solomon has lectured extensively on historic preservation and documentation methods for Columbia University’s Historic Preservation Program and area colleges.

 Melissa Carey